pedrada88/rwe/README.md

 #### Example:

-For example, if you would like more epochs and a smaller learning rate, you can type the following:
+For example, if you would like more epochs (e.g. 10) and a higher learning rate (e.g. 0.1), you can type the following:

 ```bash
 python -i train_RWE.py -word_embeddings fasttext_wiki_300d.txt -rel_embeddings relative-init_symm_wiki_en_300d.txt -output rwe_embeddings.txt -epochs 10 -lr 0.1